 IMAGINARY FLOWERS was a 3 month project where digital flowers were sent by the artist upon request to a friend or family member with invisible illnesses, disabilities, and chronic conditions who simply aren’t going to “get well soon”.
 Breathing in, … Continue reading →

 “When you know how to suffer you suffer less” is a zine of aphorisms or short statements expressing a general truth or advice on how to conduct yourself.
-These aphorisms were taken from notes jotted down during weekly telephone mindfulness … Continue reading →
+These aphorisms were taken from notes jotted down over a period of … Continue reading →

 The Artic circle is home to artist Laila Kolostyak.
 Ice Circle is Laila’s brainchld, a seminar, a network and workshop with over 20 selected snow and ice professionals from Russia, Finland, Sweden and Norway.
 The seminar is funded by Kulturkontakt … Continue reading →